kodeschreiber/factor/README.md

 ![factor_diagram](factor.png)

-Factor only requires one thing:
+Factor only requires a few things:
-1. The place that you wish to setup your .factor folder must containe a `factor.conf` file.
+1. A `factor.conf` file in the target repository.
+2. Commands: rsync, git

-When running the `factor` command, you must be in the target directory containing this file or set the `FACTOR_FILE` environment variable to the path of the `factor.conf` file.
+When running the `git factor` command, you must be in the target directory containing this file or set the `FACTOR_FILE` environment variable to the path of the `factor.conf` file.

 ---